fabd/kanji-koohii/doc/Installation.md

 The global layout is in `apps/koohii/templates/layout.php`.

-# Working with the Php-Apache container
+# The Php/Apache container

-This setup assumes files are created & modified from outside the container, otherwise there may be permission issues (YMMV).
-Occasionally folders and files can appear with owner `www-data`.
-I have no idea why this happens.
-All files and folders in the php/apache container should show up as `root root`.
+This is how I usually work with the docker locally:

-- Typically I run VSCode, Sublime Merge, Vim, git etc. **from the host**.
+- I run VSCode, Sublime Merge, Vim, git etc. **from the host**

-- All `npm` scripts, including the Vite client are run **from the container**.
+- all `npm` scripts, including the Vite client are run **from the container**

+## Solving file permission issues with a Linux host

+On a Linux host there may be file permission issues with the `/src` folder.
+The file permissions are "imported" by the docker volume.
+To solve this a custom user is created with uid/gid that matches the permissions of your user in the Linux host.
+Apache is then configured to run as that user (instead of the default `www-data`).

+If you are seeing php errors related to writing to files - check your uid/gid with the `id` command (in the host), and make sure it matches those in the Dockerfile (then rebuild the container with `dc down ; dc build ; dc up -d`):

+    ARG UID=1000
+    ARG GID=1000

 ## Using virtual host name